 Dr. Kanistras received his Ph.D. degree in Electrical and Computer Engineering from the University of Denver in 2016.
 He received his MS.c degree in Aerospace Engineering from the University of Bath, U.K. in 2008 and his Bachelors degree in Physics from the University of Patras, Greece.
 Prior joining to UAH, Kostas was a research scientist at DU Unmanned Systems Research Institute (March 2016-December 2017).

-Sarah is a Junior majoring in Aerospace Engineering.
+Sarah received her BS in Aerospace Engineering from the University of Alabama in Huntsville in 2020.
 She is researching various methods of Active Flow Control with an emphasis in finding flaws that would prevent them from being implemented commercially or militarily.
-Sarah is originally from Oxford, Mississippi, and she currently works at Hill Technical Solutions, Inc. in Huntsville.
+Sarah is originally from Oxford, Mississippi, and she currently works as an engineer at CFD Research Corporation in Huntsville, Alabama.

-Daniel is a Junior majoring in Aerospace Engineering.
-He is originally from Canberra, Australia and currently plays on the UAH Men's Soccer Team.
-He is assisting in research involving aircraft design and optimization to reduce fuel burn in commercial aircraft.
+Daniel received his BS in Aerospace Engineering from the University of Alabama in Huntsville in 2020.
+He is originally from Canberra, Australia and was a member of the UAH Men's Soccer Team.
+His research interest involves aircraft design and optimization to reduce fuel burn in commercial aircraft.

-Reid is currently a Senior majoring in Aerospace Engineering.
-His research interests are in the area of Boundary Layer Ingestion (BLI) and its fuel burn reduction on jet engines.
+Reid received his BS in Aerospace Engineering from the University of Alabama in Huntsville in 2019.
 Although he is originally from Huntsville, Alabama, he attended an Engineering Academy in Virginia for high school and returned to Huntsville to obtain a Bachelor’s degree in Aerospace Engineering.
-He plans to continue into graduate work at UAH in pursuit of a Master’s Degree after graduation.
+He is currently working as a Systems Engineer for CACI BIT Systems in Sterling, Virginia.